Lost Gravity: Ride

 The wagons are pulled to a height of 32 m using a chain lift hill and reach a top speed of 87 km/h.
 Two inversions were also installed on the route: a dive drop and a zero-g-roll.
-There are also fire and water effects while driving, while they are activated by sensors on the track, the fire elements usually won’t get activated.
+There are also fire and water effects while driving, while they are activated by sensors on the track, the fire elements usually will not get activated.